 A central data repository contributes to faster search speeds.
 ISAM’s precise control of index structures returns fast search results because ISAM allows CAD systems to control which elements are searched, according to how the data has been indexed.

 Advanced CAD systems help officers responding to emergencies and crime scenes by increasing safety and situational awareness.
 They contribute to the nationwide effort to increase inter-agency sharing.
 But not all CAD systems are equal.
-Ask yourself: Does the CAD system allow for creation of precise indexes for quicker searching?
-Does it deliver information as it is happening, or does it cache and refresh it only periodically?
+Does the CAD system allow for creation of precise indexes for quicker searching?
+Does the CAD system deliver information as it is happening, or does it cache and refresh it only periodically?
 Will there be added costs for maintaining the database?